turingschool/front-end-curriculum/projects/m1-static-comp-1.md

   - Basic static site setup with `index.html` and `styles.css`
   - Site must be responsive
   - Create a repo on github :octocat: for your work with following naming construct: [initials]-comp-challenge-[challenge number] (i.e. __"bt-comp-challenge-1"__)
-  - Add your instructors as collaborators to the repo (:octocat: breethomas, :octocat: robbiejaeger, :octocat: LouisaBarrett)
   - Include a README with the repo that provides a brief overview of the project, and images of both the original comp and your version.
   - Push your final work to [github pages](https://pages.github.com/)